DarioUrbina/Tendon_Limb_Design_2/README.md

 # Room for improvement

+%This code is good only for two segment robots analysis, it needs to be generalized.

-% A lot of optimization is possible.
-More atrix operations (linear
+% A lot of optimization and generalization is possible.
+More matrix operations (linear
 % algebrea) can be used.
+For example, the force measurement in Tendo_Limb_Design.m can be done in a more efficent and general way.